Lady Lilith by Dante Gabriel Rossetti (1872-73)

 Uffizi Gallery, Florence

-Rossetti later wrote a poem about his painting:
+Rossetti later wrote a poem about Lilith: